dmccolly/history-of-idaho-broadcasting/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Rolling Back a Netlify Deploy

+If a new build fails or causes issues, you can revert your site to a previous deployment using Netlify's dashboard.
+See [NETLIFY_ROLLBACK.md](./NETLIFY_ROLLBACK.md) for detailed steps.